jah64/Rothult-ESPeasy/README.md

 A powerbank might be the first thing you think of, but they are generally not useable for this.
 However, a backup should be fairly simple to arrange with only one or two diodes (prefeerable schottky) and a battery pack.
 Three AA cells (alkaline or NiMH) or maybe even a single LiIon (e.g. 18650) should suffice, giving hours of backup time.
-If using NiMH cells, then they can probable be charged in-circuit using a single resistor.
+If using NiMH cells, then they can probably be charged in-circuit using a single resistor.
 I haven't tried this yet, but it should work.

 Another good idea would be to have wires to the motor (M+/M-) pulled out to some accessible but hidden/unsuspicious place.